bettercallzaal/zabalartsubmission/README.md

 - **Stream Wheel** - Vote for today's mode (Studio/Market/Social/Battle)
 - **Real-time Voting** - Supabase-powered voting with FID authentication
 - **Vote Confirmation** - Visual banner showing which mode you voted for
-- **Share Modal** - Copy miniapp link or share to Farcaster with one click
+- **Share Modal** - Copy miniapp link or share to Farcaster with friend tagging
-- **Social Sharing** - Posts to /zabal channel with vote results and miniapp link
+- **Social Sharing** - Posts to /zabal channel with vote results, friend mentions, and miniapp link
+- **Friend Tagging** - Tag up to 5 friends in shares with profile pictures
+- **Top Friend Invitation** - Dedicated card to invite your #1 friend
+- **Challenge Friends** - Competitive sharing with friend mentions
+- **Live Stream Sharing** - Share when ZABAL goes live on Twitch/Retake
 - **Today/Yesterday Display** - Shows current leader and previous winner
 - **Built on Stream Artifacts** - Proof of coordination, not just content
 - **Proof Section** - ∞ streams decided by you, 4 modes, 0 scheduled